 VISTA GOLD CORP.

-Annual General and Special Meeting of Shareholders

-April 29, 2021 10:00 AM MDT

-This proxy is solicited by management and the Board of Directors
+Annual General and Special Meeting of Shareholders April 27, 2023 10:00 AM (PDT) This proxy is solicited by management and the Board of Directors

-I/We being shareholder(s) of Vista Gold Corp. hereby appoint: Michael B. Richings, or failing him, Frederick H. Earnest, or failing him, Douglas L. Tobler, OR \\\\\\\ as my/our proxyholder with full power of substitution and to attend by teleconference, to act and to vote for and on behalf of the shareholder in accordance with the following direction (or if no directions have been given, as recommended by the Board of Directors) and all other matters that may properly come before the Annual General and Special Meeting of Shareholders of Vista Gold Corp. to be held as a teleconference meeting on April 29, 2021 10:00 AM MDT and at any adjournment or postponement thereof.
-This proxy confers discretionary authority on the persons named therein in respect of amendments or variations to matters identified in the Notice of Meeting or other matters that may properly come before the meeting or any adjournment or postponement thereof.
+I/We being shareholder(s) of Vista Gold Corp. hereby appoint: Frederick H. Earnest, or failing him, Douglas L. Tobler, OR as my/our proxyholder with full power of substitution and to attend, act and to vote for and on behalf of the shareholder in accordance with the following direction (or if no directions have been given, as recommended by management and the Board of Directors) and all other matters that may properly come before the Annual General and Special Meeting of Shareholders of Vista Gold Corp. to be held at the offices of Borden Ladner Gervais LLP, Suite 1200, 200 Burrard Street, Vancouver, British Columbia on April 27, 2023 10:00 AM (PDT) and at any adjournment or postponement thereof.